 Diagnosis of COVID-19 in ferrets is made based on exposure history to an infected ferret or person and a fever, but coughing may or may not be present.
 A special test called a RealPCR test will confirm the diagnosis but other respiratory diseases like influenza should be ruled out first.

-How to Prevent Coronavirus in Ferrets
+How to Prevent Coronavirus

-Is Ferret Coronavirus Contagious to People (and Vice Versa)?
+Is Ferret Coronavirus Contagious to Other Animals?

 Ferret enteric coronavirus and ferret systemic coronavirus are highly contagious between ferrets, as well as the closely related mink.
 These two viruses do not infect other species of animals, however.

 Peet, S. & Truex, S. Epizootic Catarrhal Enteritis.
 Winter Park Veterinary Hospital.

 COVID-19 and Your Pet Ferret.
 Red Bank Veterinary Hospital.

 Schoemaker N, & van Zeeland YRA.
 Infectious Diseases of Ferrets.
 Merck Veterinary Manual.